The Old Primary School, Henham in Georgian and Victorian Days

 The fault was not always the children’s: –

 1878.
-I examined the Fourth Class in reading, but I’m sorry to say the results was far from credible to the teacher’s abilities as a teacher.
+I examined the Fourth Class in reading, but I’m sorry to say the results were far from credible to the teacher’s abilities as a teacher.
 1880.
-The pupil teacher received no lessons this week having no books to work with.
+The pupil-teacher received no lessons this week having no books to work with.
 1895.
 They can be no doubt that the children need to be taught on more intelligent lines.
 (Her Majesty’s Inspector).

 Sometimes the children were praised: –

 1897.
 Examined First Class of Infants and pointed out need for attention.
 One girl absent all the week because the mother has taken offence.
 Like books, material for writing was scarce; everything had to be obtained through the Board: –